Distance: 130 miles. Elevation: 4311 ft

-Rant: By the time I got home I was cursing the road and cyclepath surfaces.
+Rant By the time I got home I was cursing the road and cyclepath surfaces.
 The simple fact is that most of the roads and cyclepaths in this country (or at least this part of it) are crap!
 They really take the enjoyment out of the whole experience.
-In France earlier this year it was shear pleasure to ride on beautifully tarmac’d cycle paths and roads.
+In France earlier this year it was sheer pleasure to ride on beautifully tarmac’d cycle paths and roads.

 Use Post Offices for cash